mikaelaakko/mikaelaakko/README.md

 I'm currently a transportation digital twin developer 💥 and I just received my MSc degree in Mechanical Engineering from Aalto University with a strong focus in computer science.

 I spend most of my time coding blockchain applications such as NFT launches!
-In love with smart contract development and solidity.
+Passionate about smart contract development and solidity.